amirtayebi/amirtayebi.github.io/_pages/research.md

 permalink: /research/

 ---
 My primary research interest is in applied macroeconomics, including topics in growth and development.
-I am also interested in corporate finance, credit markets, and political economy of finance.
+I am also interested in corporate finance, credit markets, and the political economy of finance.

 ## Published and Forthcoming Papers
-- **Democratization and knowledge in social sciences** with Sheida Teimouri, Public Choice, Forthcoming.
+- **Democratization and knowledge in social sciences** with Sheida Teimouri, Public Choice, 2024.
 [Link](https://link.springer.com/article/10.1007/s11127-024-01181-1)

 ## Working Papers
-- **The Electoral Outcomes of Contractions in Mortgage Credits**(Under Review) [Link](/files/Elections1.pdf)
+- **The Electoral Outcomes of Contractions in Mortgage Credits** (R&R, Bulletin of Economic Research) [Link](/files/Elections1.pdf)
 ***Presented at**: Southern Economic Association Annual Meeting, 2021, St. Lawrence University, 2021.*

 - **Elections, Political Races, and Mortgage Credit Market** [Link](/files/Elections_Political_Races_and_Mortgage_Credit_Market.pdf)